IntellexApps/pixabay-api-client/README.md

 Run examples
 -------------------

-In order to run examples the Pixabay API key needs to e defined.
+In order to run examples the Pixabay API key needs to be defined.

 ```shell
 PIXABAY_API_KEY=0000000-0000000000000000000000000 php -f tests/examples/images.php